dntsk/extdns/README.md

 If you want to report a bug or request a new feature.
 Free feel to open a new issue or pull request.

 English proofreading is needed too, because my grammar is not that great sadly.
 Feel free to correct my grammar in this Readme or source code.

+## License

+This project is licensed under the [MIT License](./LICENSE).

+If you find this project useful for you, please consider giving us a ⭐.